 Bottlerocket OS is a new operating system from Amazon tailored to host containers in the cloud.
 It is a stripped-down Linux implementation, to be more precise, that includes the Linux Kernel with support for an atomic update mechanism and is capable of providing automatic updates.
 This free, open-source, Linux-based operating system is largely written in Rust and is primarily focused on running within Amazon’s cloud infrastructure.
 It provides a reliable, consistent, and secure platform that can be leveraged in container-based environments.

-Global giant Amazon has released a public preview of Bottlerocket recently and has plans to release Bottlerocket to the general public by the end of this year.
 This article presents a discussion on container-based environments, the benefits of using the Bottlerocket OS, and how one can get started using this new operating system.

 Features of Bottlerocket OS

 The Bottlerocket OS has been developed as an open-source project on Github.
 The main features of this container-optimized operating system include the following:

 - Reliable updates